AStcherbinine/omegapy/docs/doc_omega_data.md

         | False -> No atmospheric correction.
     atm_corr_infos : dict
-        Information about the atmospheric correction (date, method). version : float
+        Information about the atmospheric correction (date, method). version : int
-        The version of the omegapy.omega_data.py file used. add_infos : str
+        The major release version of the omegapy.omega_data.py file used. add_infos : str
         Additional informations about the observation.
         Show in the OMEGAdata representation.